Bezzalel1/pre-quantum-field-theory/README.md

 ## 👤 Author Note

-> “There are high school kids who have forgotten more about physics than I know.
 > I’m not a physicist — I’m a janitor.
 But with the help of AI tools, I built a model.
 >
 > Now I’d like you to break it — so I can  move on to a less complex hobby.”